Creating safer cities

 - Invest in safe public transport for all, especially addressing the sexual harassment of adolescent girls

-- Proactively address “hot spots” where violence, abuse and harassment are prevalent
+- Address “hot spots” where violence, abuse and harassment are prevalent

 - Improve reporting systems to include sexual harassment and provide clear pathways to report, such as reporting hotlines